kevin-carroll/graphql-aspnet-issue-48/README.md

 ![REST Queries Work](images/5.png)

 ### **2. Execute the GraphQL Tests**
-Use a GraphQL tool submit the identical graphql requests.
+Use a GraphQL tool submit the graphql requests.
 Don't forget to include the authorization header with the bearer token.

-#### When the query that **does not include** a specific scheme is executed the user id is returned as expected.
+When the query that **does not include** a specific scheme is executed the user id is returned as expected.

 ![GraphQL Authorization No Scheme](images/6.png)

-#### When the query that **does include** a specific scheme the request fails entirely.
+When the query that **does include** a specific scheme the request fails entirely.

 ![GraphQL Authorization No Scheme](images/7.png)